-Yes, Section 2 tells you a lot about setting up and running a tournament.
+Yes, Section 2 of this handbook tells you a lot about setting up and running a tournament.

-Yes, Section 2 tells you about the various tournament systems you could consider.
+Yes, Section 2 of this handbook tells you about the various tournament systems you could consider.
 The most common is a Three Round McMahon system event on a single day, though varying from this could make your event unique and more interesting.

 You will need to do the local organisation; such as finding the venue, organising refreshments, and accepting entries, but we can usually find someone to run the draw for you if you are inexperienced in running tournaments.

 Yes, we can provide a laptop computer and printer, together with the GoDraw program by Geoff Kaniuk.
 It will also usually provide help in running the program.
 Contact Geoff to arrange its use (draw-program at britgo.org).

 Our Online Registration system will take entries in advance and can then produce a file for Godraw.

 There is an Excel spreadsheet available, produced by Ian Marsh, to help control registration and payments, which can run on your own computer.
 GoDraw now has a spreadsheet interface to load the tournament data.

 A mobile phone used to travel with the computer, but nowadays most people have a mobile phone, so advertise yours or that of another organiser so that it can be used on the day to receive notification of late or cancelled entries.